-The status indicator icon next to the log name on the Server Administrator homepage changes from normal status () to noncritical status () when the log file reaches 80 percent capacity.
-Be sure to clear the hardware log when it reaches 80 percent capacity.
+The status indicator icon next to the log name on the Server Administrator homepage changes from normal status $(\mathbf{V})$ to noncritical status $(\mathbf{A})$ when the log file reaches 80 percent capacity.
+Make sure you clear the hardware log when it reaches 80 percent capacity.
 If the log is allowed to reach 100 percent capacity, the latest events are discarded from the log.